TheScruffyKat/Chartreux.voice/README.md

 ![logo](https://github.com/TheScruffyKat/Chartreux.voice/blob/main/github/ChartreuxVoice.png?raw=true)

+> Still in development but early tests are available to download

 Free And Easy Voicechat For Mirror

 Tested on KCP transport and planned to be tested with Epic Online Services (EOS)